PeepalFarm/peepalfarm.github.io/markdown/volunteer.md

 Volunteer Program
 ==========

 Our volunteer program is for folks who want to work with us for 3 days or more.
-We do not provide meals or housing for volunteers, so you will have to arrange for a place to stay (hotel or homestay).
+We do not provide meals or housing for volunteers, so you will have to arrange for a place to stay (hotel or homestay or our [farmstay](/?p=farmstay)).
 We can offer suggestions of nearby places upon request.

 As a volunteer you will participate in ongoing activity by working alongside a staff member.
 This can meanassisting with animal treatments, helping in farm, kitchen and construction projects.